Weekly during the Fall and Spring semesters

 A secular celebration of the longest night of the year, and a holiday "for the rest of us"

-We host notable atheist/secular speakers -- including Steven Pinker, Jerry DeWitt, Lucien Greaves, Aaron Adair, and Faisal Saeed Al Mutar -- to raise awareness of issues facing the non-religious, and to educate our community in intellectual counterarguments to religious assertions -- our Course 0
+Our past speaker list includes Jenna Belk, Dan Everett, Jim Majors, Joshua Bowen, Lucien Greaves, Aaron Adair, and Faisal Saeed Al Mutar, among many others.
+We platform expert speakers to educate our community in intellectual counterarguments to religious assertions -- our Course 0

 series.
 We ourselves engage in dialogue with religion-affiliated organizations to present and defend the atheist and secularist perspective.
 And we have special events to support and inspire non-believers from specific religious backgrounds through discussion and storytelling -- our Out And Out